LispEngineer/fpga-spi-peripherals/README.md

     will be sampled very frequently and a little bit error won't matter much
 * Create a specific module that works with LED & KEY, takes the hex inputs and the LED/decimal inputs, and outputs the 8 keys
+* Create a specific module that works with the QYF 8-segment & 16 key version

 # TM1638 References